-This guide has been developed by public contributors and is intended to help you engage with public contributors during all stages of your research project.
+This guide and a diagram for adults and another for young people have been developed by public contributors.
+They are intended to help you engage with public contributors during all stages of your research project.

 Involving public contributors helps ensure that your project is ethical, democratic and practical.
 It requires a thoughtful and structured approach.
 We at the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West) are very proud to have a diverse and experienced group of public contributors who are available to support and inform research projects throughout the region.
 This includes a young people’s advisory group (YPAG) and local groups involving people from ethnically diverse communities.
 We would welcome more contributors from under-served groups.

 It is important that public contributors are drawn from all quarters of our society.
 Age, disability, ethnicity, gender, language and cultural considerations or lack of access to digital platforms should not inhibit engagement.
 However, we know that many people face barriers to involvement in health and care research, and we must work together to remove these.